 You can refund a transaction.
-However, once you receive an RFI or a chargeback, it is too late to refund the transaction.
+However, once you receive an RFI or a chargeback/dispute, it is too late to refund the transaction.
 If you do so you risk losing the money twice.
-It is also contrary to of card scheme rules to issue a refund for a transaction that has entered the retrieval and chargeback system.
+It is also contrary to card scheme rules to issue a refund for a transaction that has entered the retrieval and chargeback/dispute system.

-We would highly recommend that you refund any transaction flagged by the issuer as 'High Risk' to reduce the chance that a subsequent chargeback will be issued.
+We would highly recommend that you refund any transaction flagged by the issuer as 'High Risk' to reduce the chance that a subsequent chargeback/dispute will be issued.

 Often, the most effective tool against transaction fraud is to review each transaction manually.
 The following unusual circumstances may indicate a transaction fraud: